Disney Springs Transportation Guide (Buses, Ride Share, Boats, and Parking Info)

 As mentioned above, free parking is available at Disney Springs.
 Several garages and lots surround the venue:

+For those who like to keep things low-key, we much prefer to park in the Orange Garage.
 The Orange garage is located on the West Side of Disney Springs.
 This parking garage has an exit near the Coca-Cola Store.
-A few nearby restaurants include Jaleo, Wolf Gang Puck, and Chicken Guy!
+A few nearby restaurants include Jaleo, Wolfgang Puck, and Chicken Guy!

-Grapefruit’s garage is across the street from the venue and has a pedestrian bridge.
+Grapefruit’s garage is across the street from the venue and offers a pedestrian bridge.
 Surface parking lots (Strawberry and Watermelon) are located toward the back of Disney Springs.

 *Parking for guests with disabilities (permit required) is available in the garages and surface lots.
 Those who need to rent an ECV, wheelchair, or stroller can do so at Sundries, which is near the bus loop at Town Center.
 See Disney Springs Guest Services for more details.